-To enhance the status & position of maids in Dhaka, appropriate authority can take some steps and those are as following:
+To enhance the status and position of maids in Dhaka, appropriate authority can take some steps and those are as following:

 a.
 An integrated survey should be done in different slum areas to get the credible numbers of maids in Dhaka;

 b.
 Base line survey should also be done in different houses in Dhaka for extracting the real condition of maids;